Pineapple Black Fried Rice

 Black rice, also called forbidden rice, gives this dish from New York chef JJ Johnson its striking appearance.
 “Kids love fried rice,” says Johnson.
 “And it’s a perfect vehicle for sneaking in some fruits and veggies.”
 This black rice is stir-fried with edamame, bean sprouts, and juicy diced pineapple.
 Slideshow: More Fried Rice Recipes

 Black rice, which often turns dark purple once cooked, has a mild, nutty taste similar to brown rice.
 Also referred to as “forbidden rice,” it’s a great source of iron, vitamins and antioxidants.
-One of our favorite recipes showcasing black rice is this striking risotto, served with a golden butternut squash puree and creamy burrata—it’s a flavorful meal that tastes even better than it looks.
-You can use black rice anywhere you’d use white rice—as a simple side dish, in stir-fry and even in a rice pudding for dessert.
-Whether you want to expand your side dish repertoire or are looking for an impressive entrée, F&W’s guide to black rice has a recipe for every occasion.
+You can use black rice anywhere you’d use white rice—as a simple side dish, in stir-fry and even in a rice pudding.
+Here, our best black rice recipes.

 Oakes makes this gorgeous risotto with Venere black rice, a naturally black short-grain rice.
 The glossy grains are especially striking served with the golden butternut squash puree and creamy white burrata.
 Slideshow: Rice Pilaf RecipesRecipe from Food & Wine Best New Chefs All-Star Cookbook

 Black Rice with Stir-Fried Cabbage and Peanut Sauce